Instructions to authors

 2.3 Figures, Tables and Plates

-Please present figures, tables and plates at the end of the manuscript - do not incorporate them into the text.
+For the review process please place figures, tables and plates at the approriate position within the manuscript.
 All figures, tables and plates must be numbered consecutively (i.e., Fig. 1, Fig. 2, etc; Table 1, Table 2, etc; Plate 1, Plate 2, etc.) according to their sequence in the text.

 Illustrations for Newsletters on Stratigraphy are acceptable in the following formats: